-For Pattern 1:
+For Module 1:

-Pattern ${\bf 1}(1)$ for applicants who held the Master degree in Biomedical Engineering and have got the thesis qualification as the excellence level and also passed the requirements of the Graduate School or got approval from the program committee for admission.

-Pattern 2(2) for applicants who held a Bachelor degree in Engineering or Science and have got the second honor degree or have G.P.A. not less than 3.25 based on 4 point grading system, and also passed the requirements of the Graduate School or got approval from the program committee for admission.
+- Module 1(1) for applicants holding a master's degree in biomedical engineering and having the thesis comparable to the excellent level and also passed the requirements of the Graduate School or got approval from the program committee for admission. - Module 1(2) for applicants holding a bachelor's degree in engineering or science and having at least a second honors degree or having GPA not less than 3.25 based on 4 point grading system, and also passed the requirements of the Graduate School or got approval from the program committee for admission.

-For Pattern 2:
+For Module 2:

-Pattern 2(1) for applicants who held a Master degree in Biomedical Engineering, Master degree in Engineering or Science and have got the thesis qualification as the good level, and also passed the requirements of the Graduate School or got approval from the program committee for admission.
+Module 2(1) for applicants holding a master's degree in biomedical engineering, master's degree in engineering or science and having the thesis comparable to the good level, and also passed the requirements of the Graduate School or got approval from the program committee for admission.

-Pattern 2(2) for applicants who held a Bachelor degree in Engineering or Science and have got the second honor degree or have G.P.A. not less than 3.25 based on 4 point grading system, and also passed the requirements of the Graduate School or got approval from the program committee for admission.
+Module 2(2) for applicants holding a bachelor's degree in engineering or science and having at least a second honors degree or having GPA not less than 3.25 based on 4 point grading system, and also passed the requirements of the Graduate School or got approval from the program committee for admission.

-The students have to get 60 credits of thesis, also passed an oral examination and some part of thesis has to be published or accepted for publication in a journal of 2 papers, at least 1 paper has to be published in an international journal.
+The students have to get 60 credits of the thesis, also pass an oral examination and some part of the thesis has to be published or accepted for publication in a journal.
+Two research articles must be published, and one of which has to in an international journal.

-The students have to get 72 credits of thesis, also passed an oral examination and some part of thesis has to be published or accepted for publication in a journal of 2 papers, at least 1 paper has to be published in an international journal.
+The students have to get 72 credits of the thesis, also passed an oral examination and some part of thesis has to be published or accepted for publication in a journal.
+Two research articles must be published, and one of which has to in an international journal.

-The students have to get 12 credits of elective courses and 48 credits of thesis, total of 60 credits, also passed an oral examination and some part of thesis has to be published or accepted for publication in an international journal.
+The students have to get 12 credits of elective courses and 48 credits of the thesis, a total of 60 credits, also passed an oral examination and some part of thesis has to be published or accepted for publication in an international journal.

-The students have to get 24 credits of elective courses and 48 credits of thesis, total of 72 credits, also passed an oral examination and some part of thesis has to be published or accepted for publication in an international journal.
+The students have to get 24 credits of elective courses and 48 credits of the thesis, a total of 72 credits, also passed an oral examination and some part of thesis has to be published or accepted for publication in an international journal.